 Primary database objects are: Tables, Columns, Indexes.
-Tables are organized in rows and collumns.
+Tables are organized in rows and columns.
 Each database object has a name and a definition.
 The object definition is described using SQL language.

 Database objects are stored in system tables or metadata.
-These are database default tables accesible to the system.
-An administrator or an application can quary these tables and improve the application.
+These are database default tables accessible to the system.
+An administrator or an application can query these tables and improve the application.

 Most relational databases can use stored procedures, functions and custom types.
 To create stored procedures we use PL/SQL programming language specific to databases.

 To create a SQL command we use plain text editor.
 A SQL command can be a single line or multiple lines of text terminated with semicolon.
 We can run SQL using a console application, desktop application or a dynamic website.

 SQL can be used in several ways:

 - embedded into applications;